Abhay020202/Call_Centre_performance_analysis/README.md

 - **Speed of Answer**: Time (in seconds) taken to answer a call.
 - **Average Talk Duration**: Average time (hh:mm:ss) spent handling a call.
 - **Satisfaction**: Customer feedback score (on a scale of 1-5).

 ---
+## Dashboard Requirements
+The following KPIs and metrics have been incorporated into dashboard:

+1. **Overall Customer Satisfaction**:
+   - Tracks customer feedback ratings to measure the quality of service provided.

+2. **Overall Calls Answered vs. Abandoned**:
+   - Monitors call center efficiency by comparing the ratio of calls answered to calls abandoned.

+3. **Calls by Time**:
+   - Analyzes call distribution throughout the day to identify peak and off-peak activity periods.

+4. **Average Speed of Answer**:
+   - Measures the time taken for agents to respond to incoming calls, highlighting agent responsiveness.

+5. **Agent’s Performance Quadrant**:
+   - Visualizes agent efficiency by comparing average handle time (talk duration) against the number of calls answered.
+This categorization supports targeted coaching and recognition.

+---